Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 3) We want to pass the location (as a URL) of whatever file we want to play to the `AVAudioPlayer` variable:

-- And to get the location of the file, we use the `Bundle` class’s `url(forResource:, withExtension:)` function because it allows us to access the location of __*any*__ resource that has been added to the app’s Xcode target
+- To get the location of the file, we use the `Bundle` class’s `url(forResource:, withExtension:)` function because it allows us to access the location of __*any*__ resource that has been added to the app’s Xcode target

-4) Here, we pass the location of the file to play to the `AVAudioPlayer` instance, handling any of the typical file I/O errors that can occur
+4) Here, we pass the location of the file to play to the `AVAudioPlayer` instance, handling any of the typical file I/O errors that are commonly-known to occur

 5) To loop playback, you change the `numberOfLoops`<sup>4</sup> property on your `AVAudioPlayer` instance: